Top 6 London Places for Business Meetings (or for Pleasure)

 So, what does a venue need to qualify for this list?
 To start with, there are the basics: good coffee, reliable free WiFi, clean toilets, and that you can reliably get a table for two people.
 Added extras include interesting people-watching opportunities, convenient locations, and no raised eyebrows if you pull out your tablet or laptop.

-In all of these meeting spots I will happily spend an hour or two meeting with a client, or a few hours head down working on my own.
+In all of these places I will happily spend an hour or two meeting with a client in London, or a few hours head down working quietly on my own.

 The Royal Exchange, Bank